ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-02-21 [Release Candidate]

+### Installations
+- Settings overriding ui and releases (or builds)
+- Better installations builds UI

+`Note`: Settings overriding is currently in early access.
+It will be available to all tenants by the end of February 2023, as an opt-in feature for several weeks.
+It will then  be rolled out as the new installation settings page in 2nd week of March 2023.
+Contact Ombori to schedule a special workshop.

+### Marketplace
+- Prices ui fixes

 ## 2023-02-12
 ### Queue App and Installations
 - Updated api for `AU` data residency to a new ISO compliant infrastructure